MicrosoftDocs/azure-dev-docs/articles/java/sdk/http-client-pipeline.md

 ---
 title: HTTP clients and pipelines in the Azure SDK for Java
-description: An overview of the HTTP client and pipelines functionality in the Azure SDK for Java ms.date: 02/02/2021 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
+description: Provides an overview of the HTTP client and pipelines functionality in the Azure SDK for Java. ms.date: 02/02/2021 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java